mongodb/mongo-hadoop/README.md

 The latest builds are tested primarily against MongoDB 1.8+ but should still work with 1.6.x

+*NOTE*: If you have questions please email the [mongodb-user Mailing List](http://groups.google.com/group/mongodb-user), rather than directly contacting contributors or maintainers.

 Maintainers
 ------------
 * Brendan McAdams <brendan@10gen.com>